dexidp/dex/Documentation/kubernetes.md

 3. Kubernetes uses dex's public keys to verify the ID Token.
 4. A claim designated as the username (and optionally group information) will be associated with that request.

-Username and group information can be combined with Kubernetes [authorization plugins][k8s-authz], such as roles based access control (RBAC), to enforce policy.
+Username and group information can be combined with Kubernetes [authorization plugins][k8s-authz], such as role based access control (RBAC), to enforce policy.

 ## Configuring the OpenID Connect plugin